-A couch or sofa is a major furniture investment, and one you may live with for decades, so it's important to make a good decision.
-Style preferences are a personal matter, but when it comes to choosing a high-quality sofa, there are objective criteria you can use to ensure you're getting a sofa you can be happy with for many years.
+A couch or sofa is a significant furniture investment you may live with for decades, so spend some extra time doing your homework before buying.
+Style preferences are a personal matter, but when choosing a high-quality sofa, there are objective criteria you can use to ensure you're getting a good sofa.